 Smoky-voiced beauty Joanna Moore was also extremely busy; the same year she did Monster On the Campus she appeared in another (and much better-known) Universal picture: Orson Welles’ Touch of Evil.
 She played Marcia Linneker, the daughter of the businessman killed by a car bomb on the Mexican border.
 She continued to work steadily in film and television over the next couple of decades, including a season as Andy Taylor’s love interest on The Andy Griffith Show.
 She later married Ryan O’Neal, and is the mother of actress Tatum O’Neal.

 Troy Donahue was being groomed for stardom at the time, and would enjoy a taste of success appearing in the hit film A Summer Place (1959).
-Alas, his career prospects would be hampered by a distinct lack of talent.
+Alas, his career prospects would be hampered by an unfortunate lack of talent.
 Anyone who’d seen Monster on the Campus could have predicted that.